-Idle Issues, things like slow idle, low idle, bad idle, lumpy idle, and fast idle — are symptoms that should be investigated, diagnosed and repaired.
+Idle Issues, things like slow idle, bad idle, lumpy idle, and fast idle — are symptoms that should be investigated, diagnosed and repaired.

 Most Idle issues can be very frustrating, but with some patient troubleshooting, you’ll have a real chance at figuring it out.